 Combine persistent queries¶

 Combine as much work as possible into as few persistent queries as possible.
 Each individual persistent query within a ksqlDB workload incurs a significant amount of system resource overhead.
 As a result, you should structure your workload such that all required work is consolidated into as few persistent queries as possible.
-A workload consolidated into a single persistent query requires significantly less system-resource overhead as the same workload spread across two persistent queries.
+A workload consolidated into a single persistent query requires significantly less system-resource overhead as the same workload is spread across two persistent queries.

 Minimizing the number of persistent queries that your workload uses is probably the single most impactful design pattern that you can leverage, so it's a recurring theme throughout this performance guide.
 You'll learn more about the specific benefits of running fewer persistent queries in the following sections.